 The Bilingual Extension program is offered to candidates who are already certified to teach in New York State and wish to teach English Language Learners (ELLs) in a bilingual setting.
 Upon completion of the Bilingual Education Assessment (BEA) and course requirements for this extension, teacher candidates, holding a NYS base teaching certificate, will be certified to teach English Language Learners in a bilingual setting.
-As part of the required clinical experience, candidates must complete 50 hours of teaching experience within a bilingual setting.
-A copy of a valid teaching certificate, BEA passing score or alternative, and a language proficiency questionnaire are additional requirements for participation.
+As part of the required clinical experience, candidates must complete college supervised field experiences of 50 hours within a bilingual setting.
+A copy of a valid teaching certificate, passing score on the BEA test, and a language proficiency assessment are additional requirements for participation.